DanMorriss/highlights/README.md

 ### Create a new app in Heroku.

-- Go to 'Settings' and ensure that heroku/nodejs buildpack is present.
-If it is not, click on 'Add Buildpack', select 'nodejs' and save changes.
+- Go to `Settings` and ensure that heroku/nodejs buildpack is present.
+If it is not, click on `Add Buildpack`, select `nodejs` and save changes.
-- Click on the 'Deploy' tab and go to 'Deployment Method'.
-Click on GitHub.
+- Click on the `Deploy` tab and go to `Deployment Method`.
+Click on `GitHub`.
-- Go to 'App connected to GitHub' and search for the relevant repository.
-Select that repository and click 'Connect'.
+- Go to `App connected to GitHub` and search for the relevant repository.
+Select that repository and click `Connect`.
-- Go to 'Manual Deploy' section and click 'Deploy Branch'.
-Click on 'build logs' to monitor build and ensure deployment is successful.
-Build is complete when log states 'Build succeeded!'.
+- Go to `Manual Deploy` section and click `Deploy Branch`.
+Click on `build logs` to monitor build and ensure deployment is successful.
+Build is complete when log states `Build succeeded!`.
-- Click 'Open App' button to view newly deployed app.
+- Click `Open App` button to view newly deployed app.

 [Back to top](#highlights)

 ## Forking the GitHub Repository

 - Go to the GitHub repository
-- Click on Fork button in top right corner
+- Click on `Fork` button in top right corner
 - You will then have a copy of the repository in your own GitHub account.

 [Back to top](#highlights)